hemavarna25/deep_blue/README.md

 # deep_blue
-Our project is based on how to find the lost ships and submarine it is find using ROV principle, Sidescan Sonar, Magnetometer,sonardyne ranger 2 usbl our project costs  15 LAKH so we have attached the animation of our complete project , kindly refer this for evaluation
+Our project is based on how to find the lost ships and submarine it is find using ROV principle, Sidescan Sonar, Magnetometer,sonardyne ranger 2 usbl. our project costs  15 LAKH so we have attached the animation of our complete project , kindly refer this for evaluation